I COMMERCIAL OVERVIEW OF THE SHIPPING INDUSTRY

 The Marshall Islands is not a major hub of commercial shipping activity and as such there is little to say about port state control.
-The Marshall Islands is better known for the responsible exercise of its authority as flag state.
-The Marshall Islands' record as a flag state under white lists for both the Paris MoU and the Tokyo MoU, and its holding Qualship 21 status with the USCG for nine consecutive years, has been exemplary for an open registry with comparatively few detentions or bannings by port states of Marshall Islands-flagged vessels.
+The Marshall Islands is better known for the responsible exercise of its authority as a flag state.
+The Marshall Islands’ record as a flag state under white lists for both the Paris MOU and the Tokyo MOU, and its holding Qualship 21 status with the United States Coast Guard for 14 consecutive years, has been exemplary for an open registry with comparatively few detentions or bannings by port states of Marshall Islands-flagged vessels.

 iii Registration and classification

-- b any commercial yacht of 24 metres or more in length;
+- any commercial yacht of 24 metres or more in length;

-- c any private yacht of 12 metres or more in length; and
+- any private yacht of 12 metres or more in length; and

-- d any vessel under construction, provided that a vessel under construction may only be registered in the name of the party making the application for such registration.
+- any vessel under construction, provided that a vessel under construction may only be registered in the name of the party making the application for registration.

-Generally, vessels may not be registered under the Marshall Islands flag if they are older than 20 years of age; however, both the minimum length restrictions referred to and the 20-year maximum age limitation may be waived at the discretion of the Maritime Administrator.
+Generally, vessels may not be registered under the Marshall Islands flag if they are more than 20 years old; however, both the minimum length restrictions referred to and the 20-year maximum age limitation may be waived at the discretion of the Maritime Administrator.